RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Experimental Details

-For \texttt{RVC-Detectability} with 600 audios from 10 speakers, which are sampled from VCTK.
-For each speaker, we leverage 30 ground truth utterances, 10 generated speeches with benign text from VCTK, and 20 generated speeches with scam text from Robocall~\citep{prasad2023robocall}.
-Then we randomly shuffle the utterances, and implement the state-of-the-art SpeechLLM-as-Judges as a deepfake detector, i.e., SQ-LLM~\citep{wang2025speechllm} from Microsoft, to classify whether the speech is generated or not.
-We follow the original implementation of SSQ-LLM, which is derived from Qwen2.5-Omini, and inference with the detection prompt as below:
+For \texttt{RVC-Detectability}, we construct an evaluation set of 600 audio samples from 10 speakers sampled from VCTK.
+For each speaker, we include 30 ground-truth utterances from VCTK, 10 generated utterances with benign text from VCTK, and 20 generated utterances with scam text from Robocall~\cite{prasad2023robocall}.
+We randomly shuffle all utterances and evaluate whether state-of-the-art speech deepfake detectors can separate ground-truth speech from generated speech.

+We emphasize that \texttt{RVC-Detectability} is intended as a detector-facing safety diagnostic rather than a direct measure of generation robustness.
+It quantifies benchmark-level separability between the ground-truth and generated sets under existing deepfake detection methods.
+Thus, higher or lower separability should not be interpreted as directly indicating stronger or weaker \vc~robustness.

+We evaluate \texttt{RVC-Detectability} by directly feeding each ground-truth or generated utterance into a set of state-of-the-art speech deepfake detectors~\cite{dowerah2026speech}.
+The detectors are grouped into four families: (1) self-supervised learning (SSL)-based detectors, including XLSR-SLS~\cite{zhang2024audio}, Wav2Vec2-ECAPA, HuBERT-ECAPA, WavLM-ECAPA~\cite{kulkarni2024exploring}, and TCM-ADD~\cite{truong2024temporal}; (2) graph neural network (GNN)-based detectors, including RawGAT-ST~\cite{tak2021end} and AASIST~\cite{jung2022aasist}; (3) convolutional neural network (CNN)-based detectors, represented by RawNet2~\cite{tak2021end_raw}; and (4) an audio-based LLM-as-a-judge detector, SQ-LLM~\cite{wang2025speechllm}.

+For the first three families of detectors, we use their released inference pipelines to obtain a generated-speech score for each utterance.
+All test utterances are processed independently, without speaker-level or utterance-level adaptation.
+Given an utterance $x$, a detector produces a scalar score $s(x)$, where a larger score indicates a higher likelihood of generated speech.
+Since different released detectors may use different score conventions, we standardize all scores so that larger values consistently indicate a higher likelihood of generated speech.
+We then compare the detector scores with the ground-truth/generated labels and compute EER, minDCF, and ACC over the full evaluation split.
+For EER and minDCF, we sweep the decision threshold over the score distribution.
+For ACC, we use the detector's default operating threshold when available; otherwise, we use the threshold specified by the detector's released evaluation protocol.

+For SQ-LLM, which performs audio-based LLM-as-a-judge detection rather than conventional classifier-based detection, we follow its original implementation and use the detection prompt shown below.
+For each utterance, SQ-LLM is prompted to determine whether the speech is ground-truth or generated.
+We use the prediction scores produced by its released evaluation script and compute EER, minDCF, and ACC under the same metric protocol as the other detectors.
+We follow the original implementation of SQ-LLM, which is derived from Qwen2.5-Omni, and perform inference with the detection prompt below:

 \begin{PromptBox}{Deepfake detection prompt} [Audio: \textless AUDIO\_PLACEHOLDER \textgreater] \\ Determine if this speech is real or a deepfake. \end{PromptBox}